 Horses, flamenco and sherry are always the three main features in Jerez de la Frontera.
 However, it is especially during the Horse Fair when these three cornerstones of the city take special relevance.

 The fairground, filled with stalls where music and sherry wine are always present, becomes the location for a daily colourful parade featuring hundreds of horses passing by with their riders decked out in flat-topped hats, frilly white shirts, black trousers and leather chaps, and their female grupera (sideways pillion) partners in flamenco-inspired dresses.

 In the fair, which is one of Andalucia’s biggest festivals, you will be able to enjoy music, dancing, bullfights and all kinds of horse competitions, from dressage through to polo, where you will see the magnificent Andalusian horses in action.

 The April Fair takes place in Seville.
 If you visit this city from April 12th to 17th, you will taste the quintessential flavour of Southern Spain while you go through over 1000 “casetas” (tents) located in the fairground and all equipped with kitchen, bar and music, where they serve “tapas” and drinks almost 24 hours a day.
 In fact, the fairground becomes the second home of the city’s inhabitants, a place where people gather together with the only purpose of having fun.

-Throughout the fair, people wear Typical Andalusian clothes: men wear the traditional countryside outfit and women wear flamenco or gypsy dresses.
+During the fair, people dress in traditional Andalusian clothes: men wear the traditional countryside outfit and women wear flamenco or gypsy dresses.
 During the day, the fair is full of horse riders and richly festooned carriages.